AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 Only consider to include experiences when you have instrumented your mobile app to register experiences and to track experience views and experience clicks.

 ##### Data collection {#mobile-data-collection}

+The data collection settings allow you to define what data (experience locations, asset locations, asset URLs) you want to collect for Content Analytics.
+You must ensure you do not collect any personal identifiable information as part of that data collection.

+To configure data collection:

 * Use an existing mobile Tags property or create a new mobile Tags property.